 - Operating System: Select Windows.

-- Node Label: Attach labels to the nodes in the pool.
+- Node Label: Attach labels to nodes in the node pool.

-- ECS Label: Attach labels to the ECS instances.
+- ECS Label: Attach labels to the Elastic Compute Service (ECS) instances.

-- Click OK.On the Node Pools page, the status of the node pool displays Initializing.
-This means that the node pool creation is in progress.
-After the creation is complete, the status of the node pool changes to Active.
+- Click OK.On the Node Pools page, the Status column of the node pool displays Initializing.
+This indicates that the node pool creation is in progress.
+After the node pool is created, the Status column displays Active.